artica/website/_posts/blog/2014-05-13-magabot-mlm copy.markdown

 excerpt: "During last month we had a series of workshops with José Castro which we would now like to share with the rest of the world."
 longexcerpt: "During last month we had a series of workshops with José Castro which we would now like to share with the rest of the world."

-thumbnail: /assets/thumbs/2014-04-28-pizzanight.png
+thumbnail: /assets/thumbs/2014-05-14-magabot_MLM.png
 frontimage: /assets/images/2014-05-14-magabot_MLM.png
 ---

 During last month we had a series of workshops with <a href="https://sites.google.com/site/josefgfcastro/">José Castro</a> which we would now like to share with the rest of the world.
 The goal of the workshops was getting his model of robotic survival behavior working with our <a href="http://magabot.cc">Magabot</a>.
-The resulting source-code is <a href="https://github.com/artica/MLM-Logic-Machine-Magabot">available online</a>.
-We also recorded some videos, they are in Portuguese though, so apologies about that to our foreigner site visitors.
+The resulting source-code is <a href="https://github.com/artica/MLM-Logic-Machine-Magabot">available online</a>.We also recorded some videos, they are in Portuguese though, so apologies about that to our foreigner site visitors.

 <img class="postimage" src="/assets/images/2014-05-14-magabot_MLM.png"/>